dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

 **************************************************
 ```

+In this example, we have demonstrated how to use DQOps to verify the validity of data in a column.
+By using the [string_invalid_ip4_address_count](../../checks/column/strings/string-invalid-ip4-address-count.md) column check, we can monitor that
+the number of invalid IP4 address in a column does not exceed the maximum accepted count.
+If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQOps as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).